GUAN-Xihao/vlsi_project/README.md

 understand the role of floorplan for the complex VLSI chip design.

 The first step is to import the synthesised netlist into `layout` directory.
-This is done in the script `mmc.view` located at directory `scripts`.
-A sampled `mmc.view` is included in `scripts` directory for your reference.
+This is done in the script `mmc2.view` located at directory `scripts`.
+A sampled `mmc2.view` is included in `scripts` directory for your reference.
 As before, the file path of Nangate FreePDK should be varied on your system.
-You should modify the content of `mmc.view` to cater for your system settings.
-It is recommended to understand how we define the fast corner for hold time analysis and the slow corner for setup time analysis in `mmc.view`.
+You should modify the content of `mmc2.view` to cater for your system settings.
+It is recommended to understand how we define the fast corner for hold time analysis and the slow corner for setup time analysis in `mmc2.view`.
 Generally speaking, the fast corner includes the fast corner timing library (\*.lib), fast corner RC library (\*.capTbl), and different scaling factors for RC extraction.
 In addition, the abstract view of standard cell layout (\*.lef) needs to be specified during the design import.
 You can